haagahelia/ohke-teknologiat/07_azure/README.md

 #### Using the container in a Web Application

-When the container is published we can create a new webapp in App Service and use that container as our application.
+When the container is published we can create a new webapp in App Service.
 One possible way for achieving this is explained in ["Migrate custom software to Azure App Service using a custom container"](https://docs.microsoft.com/en-us/azure/app-service/tutorial-custom-container?pivots=container-linux#configure-app-service-to-deploy-the-image-from-the-registry) at Microsoft Docs.
+Unlike in the previous App Service example, this time we choose to deploy a container, not code.
 In our example, we are using `app-deployment-demo-docker` as the name of our application.

 By using the Azure portal, we can also configure our app to trigger a new deployment when the Docker image is updated in the registry.
 After the container app is running, we can visit it at: